domdomm42/Friend-Accountability-Tracker/README.md

 # Friend-Accountability-Tracker
-An app for friends to track each others progress
+An app for friends to keep track each others progress on tasks